Stack logo

 Anonymous User Handling

-• Anonymous users' scores are divided by 1000 in the global leaderboard
+• Anonymous users' scores are ignored in the global leaderboard unless there aren't enough "real" users

 • This creates a natural hierarchy: real users > anonymous users > captured accounts